holcombheather/data-structures-and-algorithms/401-challenges/class-07.md

-# Documentation: 401 Code Challenge - Class 06
+# Documentation: 401 Code Challenge - Class 07

 # Challenge Title
-Extending an Implementation (Linked Lists)
+Extending an Implementation: k-th value from the end of a linked list:

 ## Whiteboard Process
 ![whiteboard for class 06](401-challenges/assets/whiteboard-07.png)